sweeneyngo/seagull/README.md

 # seagull
 ![](https://img.shields.io/github/actions/workflow/status/sweeneyngo/seagull/deploy-build.yml)

-My implementation of Conway's Game of Life.
+An implementation of Conway's Game of Life (CGOL, pronounced c-gull) + and simulator running in the browser.
+Recommended for desktops for best experience.

 ## Building
 Not necessarily developed with collaboration in mind, but: